 To further advertise your ability to arrange music or help compile scores, create a music composer website that showcases work you’ve done in the past.
 This can help you book more work, and generate more money from your skills.

-On your Homepage, add a call-to-action that directs your website visitors to check out your latest sheet music for sale.
-You can also include a news feed or blog post to announce your new music.
+On your homepage, you can add a call-to-action that directs your website visitors to check out your latest sheet music for sale.
+You can also include a link to your sheet music store in your news feed, or in a blog post announcing your new music release.

 Promote your sheet music store to your social networks as well, adding a link pointing to your website where your friends and fans can browse and buy your music.

-When you sell your sheet music through your own website, you should be collecting your customer’s email address.
+When you sell your sheet music through your own website, you should be collecting your customers’ email addresses.
 Your mailing list is the best way to keep in touch with fans that have supported you by purchasing your music.
 This way you can keep track and connect with them when you release new music, or create more sheet music for sale.

 Selling your sheet music online is a great way to make extra money with your music.
 Whether it’s versions of your own original compositions, or arrangements, a few pieces of music can go a long way in generating income.